djdta/Certification/AWS/SysOps Administrator - Associate/Domain 2 Reliability and Business Continuity/2.2 Implement high availability and resilient environments/README.md

 - [Multi AZ RDS Deployment AWS Cli](Template)

 ## Amazon Elastic File System
-This service is a managed service by amazon which host share folders for ec2 machine.
+This service is a managed service by amazon which host share folders for ec2 instances.
 Here below is the feature that are used.

 - Managed network file system.
 - Replace for the traditional files servers.